 Read me a story.
 Tell me the author and illustrator.
 Play a game with me.
 Let's take a walk and look for things bigger than me and things smaller than me.
 Sing a song with me.
 Work a puzzle with me.
 Let me cook something special to eat.
 Tell me what you were like when you were little.
 What was your favorite book?
 Ask me to find different shapes, like circles, squares, triangles and rectangles.
 Help me write a letter to someone.
-Give me a back rub.
+Paint a picture with me.

-Ask me to name words that rhyme. ,
+Ask me to name words that rhyme.